10 Foods You Didn't Know You Could Freeze, But Totally Should

 Egg whites are excellent to lighten up waffle batter, add a velvety quality to stir-fries, or make mind-blowing macaroons.

-Whip up some pancakes, but stuck with the rest of the pint?
+Did you whip up some pancakes and get stuck with the rest of the pint?

 "Place some small paper cups on the tray and fill each with a half cup of buttermilk each, then place the tray in the freezer," Bolling says.

 Then you can thaw a container at a time—or about enough for a single-serving short stack—as you're brunching throughout the month.

 Speaking of breakfast, "I love keeping bacon in the freezer since you never know when you need to make breakfast…or put bacon in anything," says Ben Raupp, executive chef at The Howard in Oshkosh, Wisconsin.

 For easy access, roll each slice into a pinwheel, then freeze on a baking sheet.
 Move to a freezer-safe bag and store for up to six months.
 Yes, literally half a year!
 It is important to note, though, that bacon is a meat anomaly, which is why this freezing technique works so well.

 "I avoid using frozen proteins whenever possible.
 If you're using meat or fish from the freezer, thaw them out slowly overnight in the refrigerator.
 The slower they thaw, the better you minimize water loss from cell breakage," Schwandt says.